 This certificate connects a student's major or minor in theatre with career interests in various fields of arts management.
 Students take courses in business and communication studies, complete two internships in an area of arts management, and create a final project.
-With prudent choices in coursework, this certificate can be completed with courses that may also count toward your major, minor, or general education requirements for your degree (see page 67 for details).
+With prudent choices in coursework, this certificate can be completed with courses that may also count toward your major, minor, or general education requirements for your degree.